Amuoeba/ONJProject/README.md

 #### 1.1 and 1.2
 Subtasks 1.1 and 1.2 are relation classification tasks.
 Goal hear will be to correctly classify a relation which connects two entities.
 For example we are given the data that entities **_(H01-1041.8, H01-1041.9)_** are in a relation, the goal then is to classify this relation as one of the predefined relations like **_USAGE(H01-1041.8, H01-1041.9)_** for example.
 #### 2
 Subtask 2 is a combination of relation extraction and classification.
 The clasification part is same as in subtask 1.1 and 1.2.
-The goal of relation extraction task is to produce pairs of entities with relation type set to "ANY" like this:
+The goal of relation extraction task is to produce pairs of entities with relation type set to "ANY" (example below) from the anotated entities in the abstract text.

 **_ANY(H01-1041.8, H01-1041.9)_**